 Withdrawal from the University

-If a student finds it necessary to withdraw during the session, the student must notify the Office of the Registrar and process a withdrawal form.
-If the withdrawal is before the mid-semester point, the student will receive an automatic grade of W in each course.
-If the withdrawal is after the mid-semester point, the student will receive a grade of W or F, depending on whether the student is passing or failing at the time of the withdrawal.
-If the student abandons the courses registered for without officially withdrawing, the student will receive a grade of F in each course, regardless of the time the student ceased to attend classes.
+If a student finds it necessary to withdraw from all classes during the session, the student must notify the Office of the Registrar and submit a withdrawal form.
+A grade of "W" will be assigned automatically when a student withdraws from all classes after the census date and by the published withdrawal deadline as indicated on the official University academic calendar.
+In sixteen-week terms, the withdrawal deadline will be the end of the 14th week of classes.
+After the withdrawal deadline, no withdrawals will be permitted except for students ordered to military active duty (see below).
+If the student abandons courses without officially withdrawing, the student will receive a grade of "F" in each course, regardless of the date at which the student ceased to attend classes.
 (See also regulations entitled "Refund of Fees.")

 Withdrawal of Students Ordered to Military Active Duty